syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

     //Load file stream into Word document.
     using (WordDocument document = new WordDocument(docStream, FormatType.Docx))
     {
-        //Disable a flag to hide background in print layout view. document.Settings.DisplayBackgrounds = false;
+        //Disable a flag to hide the background in the print layout view. document.Settings.DisplayBackgrounds = false;
         //Save the Word document to MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         document.Save(outputStream, FormatType.Docx);
         outputStream.Position = 0;
-        //Download Word document in the browser.
-        return File(outputStream, "application/msword", "Sample.docx");
+        //Download the Word document in the browser. return File(outputStream, "application/msword", "Sample.docx");
     }
 }